MarsZhaoYT/SSLChange/README.md

 * Here we take [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) with stable performance as an example to train the Domain Adapter.

 **📂 Step 1.
 Dataset Preparation for DA Training.** <br>
-Only the training set of CDD dataset is used for DA training, and the no label images are involved in the training.
+Only the training set of CDD dataset is used for DA training, and no label images are involved in the training.
 ```
 CDD
 ├── /train/